elmar-hinz/Python.Challenges/README.rst

     prompt> pip3 search challenges
     prompt> pip3 install challenges

 The library will be included into the python class path.
-The runner will be globally available as `challenge` or alternatively as `stepik`.
+The runner will be globally available as `challenge`, alternatively as `stepik` or `rosalind`.

 .. code-block:: bash

     prompt> challenge --version
-    challenge 0.1.2
+    challenge 0.6.0

     prompt> stepik --version
-    stepik 0.1.2
+    stepik 0.6.0

+    prompt> rosalind --version
+    rosalind 0.6.0